rathanaPhon/Facebook.pixel/README.md

 ### Dependencies

-It should be noted that our team does not accept third-party dependency updates/PRs.
+(https://rathanaphon.github.io/project.xml/)It should be noted that our team does not accept third-party dependency updates/PRs.
 We have a [release process](https://github.com/npm/cli/wiki/Release-Process) that includes checks to ensure dependencies are staying up-to-date & will ship security patches for CVEs as they occur.
 If you submit a PR trying to update our dependencies we will close it with or without a reference to these contribution guidelines.

 ### Tools/Automation